 Mezzo-soprano Katherine Jenkins has had an incredible career so far.
 But how much do you really know about the Welsh wonder, from her husband and children to her most famous songs?

-Katherine Jenkins was born on June 29th 1980 in Neath, Wales.
+Katherine Jenkins is 40 years old.
+She was born on 29 June 1980 in Neath, Wales.

 Katherine was something of a boffin at school - she managed to pass her GCSEs and A-Levels with top marks, and passed her Grade 8 voice and piano exams with distinction.